tycrek/ass/README.md

 ```

-As long as the StorageEngine properly implements `GET`/`PUT`/`DEL`/`HAS`
-StorageFunctions, replacing the file/database system is just that easy.
+As long as the StorageEngine properly implements `GET`/`PUT`/`DEL`/`HAS` StorageFunctions, replacing the file/database system is just that easy.

 **For a detailed walkthrough on developing StorageEngines, [consult the wiki](https://github.com/tycrek/ass/wiki/Writing-a-StorageEngine).**

+#### But why not "DataEngine"?

+Because I was dumb and didn't know what to call it, totally forgetting that "storage engine" would also imply a way to store *files*, not just *data*.

 ## Flameshot users (Linux)